 4.4 Customer Data.
 Customer owns its Customer Data.

 5.1 General Principles In order for Workvivo to provide the Services, Workvivo will need to have access to the Personal Data.
 Workvivo agrees to comply with the Data Protection Legislation.
-The parties agree that in respect of Personal Data, the Customer is the data controller and Workvivo is the data processor.
+The parties agree that in respect of the Personal Data, the Customer is the data controller and Workvivo is the data processor.

 5.2 Workvivo undertakes that it shall: